sah2ed/til/virtualbox/resizing-linux-guest-partition.md

 # Resizing a Linux guest partition

-Needed to increase disk space in VirtualBox Linux VM.
+Needed to increase disk space in VirtualBox Linux VM from `12GB` to `32GB`.
 Ubuntu is the guest OS.

 Done this before but found a clear reminder of the steps in the blog post below.